+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness

+Scope: families twice per year at a minimum.

+LEA-wide 3.
+Monthly newsletters

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 4.
-Monthly surveys of school climate 3.2 Action: Community liaisons and programs Need: Community liaison positions and programs, including the Native American Liaison, ELAC/DELAC Coordinator, and Arena Tech Center which provide specific needs of parents of unduplicated student groups and students with special needs.
-Scope: LEA-wide Communication and support for the parents and students which encourages feedback and a presence on campus and at a range of school functions.
+4. Monthly surveys of school climate

+3.2 Action: Community liaisons and programs Need: Community liaison positions and programs, including the Native American Liaison, ELAC/DELAC Coordinator, and Arena Tech Center which provide specific needs of parents of unduplicated student groups and students with special needs.
+Community liaison positions and programs will continue, including the Native American Liaison, ELAC/DELAC Coordinator, and Arena Tech Center which provide specific needs to parents of unduplicated student groups, ELs and students with special needs.
+Liaisons will provide families with information about relevant programs and services likewise referring families in need to other agencies.
+Liaisons will also be available to translate written materials and communicate with parents about student progress.
+Communication and support for the parents and students which encourages feedback and a presence on campus and at a range of school functions.
 Staffing positions filled

+Scope: LEA-wide